learnbyexample/learn_gnused/gnu_sed.md

 apple:banana:"cherry":fig:mango
 ```

-Use a combination of capture groups and quantifiers to replace *N*th match from the end of the line.
+Use a combination of capture groups and quantifiers to replace the *N*th match from the end of the line.

 ```bash
 $ s='car,art,pot,tap,urn,ray,ear'